 The Havit HV-MS735 is a better MMO gaming mouse than the Havit HV-MS760.
 The MS735 is a dedicated MMO mouse, while the MS760 has swappable side panels, making it good for a wider variety of games.
 However, the MS735 has more side buttons, a much lower minimum CPI, and a much lower click latency.
 Both mice are recommended for medium or larger hands with claw or palm grip, and only larger hands for fingertip grip.

 The Havit HV-MS760 is a much better gaming mouse than the VicTsing Wireless Gaming Mouse.
 The Havit is better for larger hands in claw or fingertip grip, and feels much better built overall.
 It also has a much lower click latency, a higher max CPI and polling rate, and has companion software to customize and reprogram the buttons.
 On the other hand, the VicTsing is wireless, while the Havit is wired.

 The Anker High Precision Gaming Mouse is better than the Havit HV-MS760.
-The Havit has a very unstable sensor that has a wide spread of CPI error by both undershooting and overshooting.
+The Havit has a very unstable sensor that is significantly more inconsistent than the Anker's sensor.
 On the other hand, it offers side panel options that can be easily swapped depending on the game you play.